ajitsingh98/Data-Science-Interview-Questions-Answers/sql.md

 ---

-38. Write a query to list worker ids who do not receive a bonus.
+Q. Write a query to list worker ids who do not receive a bonus.

 <details ><summary><b>Answer</b></summary>
     <p>